Alphabet (NASDAQ:GOOGL) PT Raised to $3,000.00

-Alphabet (NASDAQ:GOOGL) had its price objective lifted by analysts at Mizuho from $2,800.00 to $3,000.00 in a report issued on Wednesday, The Fly reports.
-The brokerage presently has a “buy” rating on the information services provider’s stock.
-Mizuho’s price objective would indicate a potential upside of 13.72% from the stock’s previous close.
+Alphabet (NASDAQ:GOOGL) had its price target boosted by investment analysts at BMO Capital Markets from $2,700.00 to $3,000.00 in a research note issued to investors on Wednesday, The Fly reports.
+The firm presently has an “outperform” rating on the information services provider’s stock.
+BMO Capital Markets’ price target would indicate a potential upside of 9.89% from the stock’s previous close.

-GOOGL has been the topic of several other research reports.
-Moffett Nathanson boosted their price target on shares of Alphabet from $2,500.00 to $2,800.00 in a report on Wednesday, April 28th.
-Morgan Stanley boosted their target price on shares of Alphabet from $2,350.00 to $2,575.00 and gave the company an “overweight” rating in a research note on Wednesday, April 28th.
-Wolfe Research began coverage on shares of Alphabet in a research note on Thursday, April 1st.
-They issued an “outperform” rating and a $2,450.00 target price on the stock.
-KeyCorp boosted their target price on shares of Alphabet from $2,625.00 to $2,681.00 and gave the company an “overweight” rating in a research note on Monday, April 26th.
-Finally, Citigroup downgraded shares of Alphabet from a “buy” rating to a “neutral” rating in a research note on Monday, May 10th.
-Three analysts have rated the stock with a hold rating and forty-two have issued a buy rating to the company’s stock.
-Alphabet presently has an average rating of “Buy” and an average price target of $2,597.50.
+GOOGL has been the topic of several other reports.
+MKM Partners upped their price target on Alphabet from $2,500.00 to $3,150.00 and gave the company a “buy” rating in a research report on Wednesday.
+Morgan Stanley upped their price target on Alphabet from $2,575.00 to $3,000.00 and gave the company an “overweight” rating in a research report on Wednesday.
+JMP Securities upped their price target on Alphabet from $2,850.00 to $3,100.00 and gave the company an “outperform” rating in a research report on Wednesday.
+Susquehanna Bancshares upped their price objective on Alphabet from $3,100.00 to $3,600.00 and gave the stock a “positive” rating in a research note on Wednesday.
+Finally, Needham & Company LLC upped their price objective on Alphabet from $2,700.00 to $3,200.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Three equities research analysts have rated the stock with a hold rating and forty-three have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average price target of $2,738.86.

-Institutional investors have recently made changes to their positions in the business.
-Psagot Investment House Ltd. lifted its holdings in Alphabet by 43.0% during the 1st quarter.
-Psagot Investment House Ltd. now owns 13,016 shares of the information services provider’s stock valued at $26,846,000 after purchasing an additional 3,917 shares during the last quarter.
-Ossiam lifted its holdings in Alphabet by 5.5% during the 1st quarter.
-Ossiam now owns 50,066 shares of the information services provider’s stock valued at $103,262,000 after purchasing an additional 2,588 shares during the last quarter.
-Caisse DE Depot ET Placement DU Quebec increased its position in Alphabet by 5.4% during the 1st quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 26,015 shares of the information services provider’s stock worth $53,656,000 after buying an additional 1,338 shares during the period.
+Several institutional investors have recently modified their holdings of the company.
+Psagot Investment House Ltd. raised its holdings in Alphabet by 43.0% during the first quarter.
+Psagot Investment House Ltd. now owns 13,016 shares of the information services provider’s stock worth $26,846,000 after acquiring an additional 3,917 shares in the last quarter.
+Ossiam raised its holdings in Alphabet by 5.5% during the first quarter.
+Ossiam now owns 50,066 shares of the information services provider’s stock worth $103,262,000 after acquiring an additional 2,588 shares in the last quarter.
+Caisse DE Depot ET Placement DU Quebec raised its holdings in Alphabet by 5.4% during the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 26,015 shares of the information services provider’s stock worth $53,656,000 after acquiring an additional 1,338 shares in the last quarter.
 Joel Isaacson & Co.
-LLC increased its position in Alphabet by 1.6% during the 1st quarter.
+LLC raised its holdings in Alphabet by 1.6% during the first quarter.
 Joel Isaacson & Co.
-LLC now owns 22,464 shares of the information services provider’s stock worth $46,332,000 after buying an additional 345 shares during the period.
-Finally, Princeton Global Asset Management LLC increased its position in Alphabet by 4.0% during the 1st quarter.
-Princeton Global Asset Management LLC now owns 2,814 shares of the information services provider’s stock worth $5,804,000 after buying an additional 107 shares during the period.
-34.52% of the stock is owned by institutional investors and hedge funds.
+LLC now owns 22,464 shares of the information services provider’s stock worth $46,332,000 after acquiring an additional 345 shares in the last quarter.
+Finally, Princeton Global Asset Management LLC raised its holdings in Alphabet by 4.0% during the first quarter.
+Princeton Global Asset Management LLC now owns 2,814 shares of the information services provider’s stock worth $5,804,000 after acquiring an additional 107 shares in the last quarter.
+Institutional investors own 34.52% of the company’s stock.

 Alphabet Company Profile